How to Choose the Right Law Program After 12th Grade

 Streams such as Arts, Commerce, and Science are all eligible for various types of integrated law courses.

-Law Course Entrance Exams
+Top Law Entrance Exams in India

 • CLAT (Common Law Admission Test): Held for 24 National Law Universities (NLUs).